Puccini, Pavarotti, and an Autistic Man – All God’s Children

 More so, on a clear, cool night in Rome, under a thousand stars, with a 100-piece orchestra, the Three Tenors: Pavarotti, Carerras, and Domingo, sang Puccini’s “Nessun Dorma” with the precision of one voice, and the power of a hundred.
 The end result was a thunderous finale, unlike anything heard before or since.
 If you listened closely, you could hear God’s applause in the midst of the standing ovation.

 That performance was the secular musical version honoring God’s creative gift, blessing a rare few.
 Handel’s “Messiah” is obviously the spiritual musical equivalent.
 Rembrandt’s “Prodigal Son”, and Michelangelo’s “Creation of Man” on the Sistine Chapel Ceiling” are Art’s equivalent expression of God’s creative gifts.

 Yet, my fiend found, that equally treasured by God, was watching an adult, autistic man keeping perfect rhythm with his finger, moving up and down, like a symphony’s conductor’s wand, at a Sunday Mass, in a country church.
 My friend had tears in his eyes as he watched that autistic man, swaying from side to side, while his right, extended, index finger never missed a beat, like a finely timed Swiss metronome.

 Within 24 hours, my friend witnessed the gamut of God’s creative genius, from Puccini & Pavarotti to an autistic man, all valued the same by God.
-From the magnificent magenta of a sunset, the reddening of a rose, and the Swings of Pleaides, to Puccini, Pavarotti, and an autistic man, God’s creative beauty is beyond the limits of our imagination.
+From the magnificent magenta of a sunset, the reddening of a rose, and the Swings of Pleaides, to Puccini, Pavarotti, and an autistic man, God’s creative beauty is everywhere, beyond the limits of our imagination.